the-turing-way/the-turing-way/book/website/communication/binder/zero-to-binder.md

 ## Changing the Interface

 Throughout this tutorial, we have been using the JupyterLab interface.
+This is the default interface for newly created Binder instances.
 However, this is not the only interface available on mybinder.org, the Classic Notebook view and RStudio are available too.
 (An R environment needs to be installed for RStudio to be available.)

 You can access the different interfaces in different ways.
+The easiest way is to use the buttons in the JupyterLab Launcher, but you can provide URL parameters to directly open a specific interface (or file!) when the Binder instance launches.
+We'll now cover three ways you can manipulate your Binder URL to navigate between interfaces.

 ### from inside a running Binder